HuminBir/HuminBir.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from Department of Mathematics, China University of Petroleum (Beijing).
+I'm a third year undergraduate student majoring in Statistics in the Department of Mathematics at China University of Petroleum (Beijing).